 Whether you want to hire more staff, ease cash flow issues, renovate your premises or even invest in new equipment, a business loan may be the right option for you.
 But where do you start?

-In this guide we share our top tips and the steps you should take to get the type of small business loan you really need.
+In this guide we share our top tips on how to get a business loan, and the five key steps you should take to get the type of loan you really need.
 These include: